Some sections of this track are currently impassable due to storm damage and water taxi transport may be required to

 During the walk

 The walk is dotted with five Department of Conservation (DOC) huts as well as a number of campsites.
 Reservations or tickets (depending on the time of year) are required for all huts and campsites.
 During summer season, running from October to April, advance bookings are required.
 During the winter season, running from May - September, advance bookings are not required.

 Before and after

 The walk is not a circuit track, so if you choose to drive to the beginning you will need to organise transport from the end of the track.
 Shuttle busses or a water taxi are good options.

 The walk begins near the town of Wairoa, which has limited accommodation options - however you will find some suitable options on Bookabach and Airbnb.
 Alternatively, an hour and a half away lies the sunny city of Gisborne, which has more options for accommodation as well as many of its own attractions on offer.

 A number of specialist tour operators can aid in bringing your walking experience to life.
-Take a look at this business to find if a walking tour is right for you.
+Take a look at these businesses to find if a walking tour is right for you.